joebuschmann/SProxy/README.md

     installSProxy(customContext);

     assert.ok(customContext.createProxy, "The method createProxy() should be available from the custom context object.");
-    assert.ok(customContext.createProxyObject, "The method createProxyObject() should be available from the custom context object.");

     // Install into global.
     installSProxy(this);

     assert.ok(customContext.createProxy, "The method createProxy() should be available from the global object.");
-    assert.ok(customContext.createProxyObject, "The method createProxyObject() should be available from the global object.");
 ```

 Quick Start